Blake-C/wp-foundation-six/README.md

 gulp images
 gulp watch
 gulp watch:code # <- only watches scripts and styles
-gulp clean
-gulp build:code # <- only builds scripts and styles
+gulp serve <- doesn't work while running in docker gulp clean gulp build:code # <- only builds scripts and styles gulp --build
-gulp --build
 ```

 These are not all the tasks, but just a list of the major tasks you might want to run individually to save time.

+Regarding `gulp serve`, this task will not work while running within the docker general cli container/service.
+If you install node, npm, and gulp on your host machine this task can be ran from your host machine and the project served from docker.
+If you have run any of the style tasks from with in the docker container/service, you might need to run `npm rebuild node-sass` from the host machine if you start compiling styles from outside the general cli container.
+Similar to the serve task any gulp notifications will only work when running gulp on your host machine as notifications can not be passed from within the docker container/service to the host machine.

 ## Unit Test Data